openmopac/openmopac.github.io/content/guides/basics.md

 last atomic coordinate
 ```
 The keyword line is a list of keywords separated by whitespace, the two comment lines are ignored by MOPAC, and the remaining lines describe the geometry of an atomistic system.
-The most common way to format atomic coordinates is the element symbol followed by the Cartesian coordinates along the x, y, and z axis in units of Angstroms.
+The most common way to format atomic coordinates is the element symbol followed by the Cartesian coordinates in the x, y, and z directions in units of Angstroms.
 For example, the MOPAC input file for a calculation of methane is:
 ```
 1SCF GRADIENTS CHARGE=0